 2.4.4 After a Purchase Order has been issued to Vendor, Vendor must provide the Judicial Council or JBE with an immediate receipt acknowledgement of the Purchase Order.
 The acknowledgement must be submitted by facsimile or email, regardless of what method is used to place the Purchase Order and must include a listing of the Products and Services ordered, the delivery, installation and testing dates (if such dates are known at the time the Purchase Order is placed) and Vendor contact information.
 The Purchase Order is not binding until Vendor provides receipt acknowledgement of the Purchase Order which includes a listing of the Products and Services ordered, the delivery, installation and testing dates (if such dates are known at the time the Purchase Order is placed) and Vendor contact information to the Judicial Council or JBE placing the Purchase Order.
 Regardless of whether a Purchase Order contains delivery, installation and testing dates, it is the obligation of Vendor to confirm or reconfirm, as applicable, such dates with the Judicial Council or JBE that placed the Purchase Order before Vendor proceeds with such delivery, installation or testing.
 Vendor understands and acknowledges that the Judicial Council or JBE may not know the delivery, installation and testing dates at the time a Purchase Order is issued.
 Vendor further understands and acknowledges that even if a Purchase Order includes such dates, a change in circumstances beyond the reasonable control of the Judicial Council or JBE may require the Judicial Council or JBE to change the delivery, installation and/or testing dates at no additional cost to the Judicial Council or JBE.
 The time and place of delivery, installation and testing must be acceptable to the Judicial Council or JBE.

-Vendor is required to maintain a toll-free telephone number for ordering, inquiries and customer service.

 2.5 Packaging